anjanianusuri/cms_plugin/readme.txt

 Requires PHP: 5
 License: GPL2

-Our plugin is for websites that are in the field of sports which need custom posts and taxonomies for adding new sports and careers.
-This plugin helps you build posts for careers and sports with their appropriate taxonomies
+This is a custom plugin built for the website: anjania.sgedu.site/sporty.
+It allows the admin to create custom posts and taxonomies based on the site requirements.

 == Installation ==
 1. Go to your WordPress Dashboard and click on \"Plugins\" on your menu